Get a property report and suburb profile for any property in New Auckland

 New Auckland rental market trends

-The rental market in New Auckland is experiencing steady growth, with house rents increasing by 10.2% over the past year to $540 per week, while unit rents have risen 9.7% to $395 per week.
-This upward trend reflects the suburb's appeal, driven by its community amenities and strategic location, making it an attractive option for both renters and investors.
+The rental market in New Auckland has experienced growth, with house rents increasing 10% over the past year to $550 per week, while unit rents have risen 5.7% to $370 per week.
+This suburb continues to attract interest from both renters and investors, offering a balanced mix of affordability and potential for future growth.

 Suburbs near New Auckland